Cignor/Collider/IMGUI_NODE_DESIGN_GUIDE.md

 - Avoids cumulative Indent() bugs
 - Provides consistent column widths
 - Handles overflow better than manual layout
-- Row backgrounds improve readability
+- **CRITICAL**: Don't use `ImGuiTableFlags_RowBg` with fixed-size tables in nodes!
+Row backgrounds can bleed outside node boundaries.
+Use plain tables with `NoBordersInBody` only.

 ---